 It wasn’t always like this.
 In the early days of social media, you could get a lot of engagement just by sharing great content that resonated with your audience.
 But, for years now, social media companies have been eating away at your church’s ability to share its message without paying.

 The percentage of people who see your Facebook page posts has been declining steadily since 2014.
 In 2020, you were reaching 5.5 percent of your followers.
 It was 7.7 percent the year before.
-I’m not at all optimistic about this trend turning around in 2022.
+I’m not at all optimistic about this trend turning around.
 Things aren’t quite as dire over on Instagram and Twitter, but they are headed in the same direction: increasingly, you have to pay to play.

 Social media and mental health: is it good for you?